reactjs/react.dev/content/docs/hooks-faq.md

   // ...
 ```

 Conceptually, you can think of refs as similar to instance variables in a class.
-Avoid setting refs during rendering -- this can lead to surprising behavior.
-Instead, only modify refs in event handlers and effects.
+Unless you're doing [lazy initialization](#how-to-create-expensive-objects-lazily), avoid setting refs during rendering -- this can lead to surprising behavior.
+Instead, typically you want to modify refs in event handlers and effects.

 ### Should I use one or many state variables?